Organic olive oil

-The OEL brand stands for 100% pure, self-produced, organic Koroneiki extra virgin olive oil.
-OEL is “self-produced” in two ways.
-First, our organic Koroneiki olives grow and thrive exclusively on organically certified trees on our own land in Meligalas, Kalamata (home of the world-famous Kalamata olive), and Messenia in Greece.
-Second, we carefully harvest our olives by hand.
-Using cold extraction (cold-pressed), these OEL olives are turned into oil in just a few hours, poured into the striking black canisters, and then placed on shelves across Europe – all so you can buy real Greek olive oil.
+The OEL brand is 100% pure, self-produced, and organic extra virgin Koroneiki olive oil.
+“Self-produced” means that we use organic Koroneiki olives that grow and thrive exclusively on our certified organic trees on our land in Meligalas, Kalamata (home of the world-famous Kalamata olive), Messenia, Greece.
+“Self-produced” also means that we carefully harvest those olives by hand.
+We use cold extraction (not cold pressing!) to process our OEL olives into oil in just a few hours, before pouring the oil into our striking black canisters and transporting them to shop shelves across Europe.

 The flavor of the small green Koroneiki olive is very popular within Greece due to its richness and composition, ensuring an unbeatably high demand.
 Making up around 60% of all Greek olive varieties, the Koroneiki olive’s dominance and the Greek people’s preference is clear.